Mayberg Foundation Volunteer Day 2025: A Hands-On Lesson in Supporting Community Members with Dignity

 Mayberg Foundation Grantee-Clients Embrace the Value of Collective Effort

-In this blog post by Tyler Grasee, Associate Manager of Grantmaking, he describes how Mayberg Foundation grantees have embraced the value of Collective Effort, especially during the pandemic.
+In this blog post by Tyler Green, Associate Manager of Grantmaking, he describes how Mayberg Foundation grantees have embraced the value of Collective Effort, especially during the pandemic.
 This past year, he related, “by continually listening to our grantee-clients, we have had the opportunity to see the broader effects of their collective efforts, meeting the communities they serve where they’re at and addressing communal needs as holistically as possible.”

 Read More